-The plan has a deductible amount of \$1,632 for Inpatient Hospital and Inpatient Mental Health Care.
-Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital and Inpatient Mental Health Care.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share for the rest of the benefit period.
+The plan has a deductible amount for certain services.
+Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital and Inpatient Mental Health Care with Original Medicare cost-sharing.
+Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share.
+The benefits chart in Section 2 shows the service category deductibles.